rybaier/PrEvac/README.md

-# Evac Assistance App - Evacced or Evact? working title?
+# Evac Assistance App - PrEvac? working title?
 Evaxapp or EvacPrapp or Evac Assist
 ## What is this
 An Evacuation Assistance App to help individuals, families and friends reduce the stress and have a plan to follow when the need to evacuate their home arises.